 Addressing the critical audit matter involved performing procedures and evaluating audit evidence in connection with our overall opinion on the consolidated financial statements.
-These procedures included evaluating the appropriateness of the method and other variables used, testing the application of the method and other variables used, as well as testing the accuracy of data used with respect to the method and other variables.
-These procedures also included, with the assistance of outside valuation specialists, as well as utilization of independent empirical data, evaluating significant judgments applied by management in determining whether indicators of impairment were present, with respect to the Company's loan portfolio and the underlying collateral, by obtaining evidence to corroborate such judgments and searching for evidence contrary to such judgments.
+The primary procedures included evaluating the appropriateness of the method and other variables used, testing the application of the method and other variables used, as well as testing the accuracy of data used with respect to the method and other variables.
+These procedures also included, obtaining and evaluating the conclusions of the Company's third-party valuation specialists, as well as obtaining and evaluating other publicly available independent empirical data, and comparing said values to the aggregate amounts owed by borrowers for indication of loan losses.
+We also evaluated management's significant judgments applied in determining whether indicators of impairment were present, with respect to the Company's loan portfolio and the underlying collateral, by obtaining evidence to corroborate such judgments and searching for evidence contrary to such judgments.